benfugate/Overseerr-Notify/README.md

 - `--overseerr-token`: Overseerr API token.
 - `--discord-webhook`: Discord webhook URL.
 - `--num-requests`: Number of Overseerr requests to look through.
+- `--ignore-hours`: Number of hours old a request must be before triggering a notification

 ## Functionality
-- The script retrieves pending requests from Overseerr and constructs a message.
+- The script retrieves pending requests and open issues from Overseerr and constructs a message
-- It sends the message to a specified Discord webhook.
+- It sends the messages to a specified Discord webhook